KRFOSS/kali-docs/usb/usb-persistence-encryption/index.md

 We can add additional persistence stores to the USB drive, both encrypted or not…and choose which persistence store we want to load, at boot time.
 Let's create one more additional non-encrypted store.
 We'll label and call it "work".

 **0x01 - Create an additional, 4th partition which will hold the "work" data**.
-We'll give it another 5GB of space.
+We'll give it another 5GB of space:

 ```console
 kali@kali:~$ parted /dev/sdb